 What Is NEXUS?

-If you’ve never heard of it, basically NEXUS is a program that allows pre-screened travelers to use expedited processing when entering Canada or the United States.
+If you’ve never heard of it, basically NEXUS is a program that allows pre-screened travelers to use expedited processing when entering Canada or the U.S.

 - Members can use dedicated processing lanes at specific border ports of entry

 - There are NEXUS kiosks for air entry to Canada (as well as Global Entry kiosks for U.S. entry at certain Canadian pre-clearance airports)

 - NEXUS members can receive expedited processing when arriving by sea at some locations